-SEO For Authors Is Very Useful For Self-Publishing Book Promotion
+Why SEO Is Useful For Self-Publishing Authors

 SEO For Self-Publishing Authors

-But rather to keep in mind that millions of people use Google, Bing, and other search engines every day to find information and answers to questions they have.
+However, keep in mind that millions of people use Google, Bing, and other search engines every day to find information and answers to questions they have.

-SEO for authors
+Why SEO is important for authors

 People use search engines every day.